husseinmuhammadi/postgresql/README.md

 ## Common Use cases of PostgreSQL
 1) A robust database in the LAPP stack
+Large corporations and startups alike use PostgreSQL as primary databases to support their applications and products.

-2) General purpose transaction database
+2) **General purpose transaction database**:
-3) Geospatial database: PostgreSQL with the PostGIS extension supports geospatial databases for geographic information systems (GIS).
+3) **Geospatial database**: PostgreSQL with the PostGIS extension supports geospatial databases for geographic information systems (GIS).